Conventional swing

 Conventional swing is achieved in two ways:

 - With the help of inswinger.
-With this throw, the bowler holds the ball vertically with the seam, and the first two fingers (index and middle) lightly cross the seam at an angle so that he and the rough side of the ball are on the right side (seam only slightly).
-To get a good throw, the bowler can rotate his wrist in the direction of the foot movement.
-For a batsman, flying this way results in the ball flying directly towards his feet or body.
+When making this throw, the bowler holds the ball vertically with the seam, and the first two fingers (index and middle) softly cross the seam at an angle.
+This ensures that both the bowler and the rough side of the ball are on the correct side of the seam (the seam is only barely crossed).
+In order to achieve a successful throw, the bowler might rotate his wrist in the same direction as the movement of his own foot.
+Flying in this direction causes the ball to go straight at the batsman’s feet or torso, which is very dangerous.

 Also, note that with these pitches, batsmen are very wary.
 Usually, the blow falls on the very edge of the bat.
 Because of this, the bat can strongly deviate back and touch the wicket, which means that the batsman will leave the field.
 However, there are some tips for batsmen that they often use: